reinhard-brandstaedter/solarflow-control/README.md

 ## What is Solarflow Control

 Solarflow Control originally was meant to automatically control Zendure's Solarflow hub with more flexibility to match home power demand and without the official mobile app.
-Since its first use case it has now evolved into a more sophisticated solution to also control micro-inverters (mainly via OpenDTU and AhoyDTU), read current household demand from various smartmeter readers (Hichi, Tasmota, Shelly 3EM, PowerOpti, ...) to realize optimal charging/discharging and zero-feed-in solar generation.
+Since its first use case it has now evolved into a more sophisticated solution to also control micro-inverters (mainly via OpenDTU and AhoyDTU), read current household demand from various smartmeter readers (Hichi, Tasmota, Shelly 3EM, PowerOpti, ...) to realize optimal charging/discharging and auto-adaptive limitation based on current demand..

 It's main features are:
 - Support power generation from solarpanels connected to Solarflow Hub AND directly to the inverter.
 Control the SF Hub and the inverter so that direct power generation takes precedence for feed in and panels connected to the HUB are used for charging the battery